-- Browse to the Date/Time menu: Menu → Setup → Set Date/Time. - To set the date or time, highlight either the 'Set Date', or 'Set Time' option, and press either 'Enter' or 'Select'. - Edit time and date (month/day/year) using the numeric keys and the left and right buttons.
-The 'Done' key will store the value; 'Cancel' will discard any changes you entered. - 4.
+- Browse to the Date/Time menu: Menu → Setup → Set Date/Time. - 2.
+To set the date or time, select either the 'Set Date', or 'Set Time' option, and press either 'Enter' or 'Select'. - 3.
+Edit time and date (month/day/year) using the numeric keys and the left and right buttons.
+The 'Done' key will store the value; 'Cancel' will discard any changes you entered.
 To change the use of the network time, select the 'Netwrk Time ON/OFF' option.
 You change the setting by pressing the 'Select' key.
-If you select

-'Netwrk Time ON' the FLX2 Conference Phone will attempt to derive the date and time from the telephone network.

-5. The format in which date and time are displayed can be selected through this option.
-The time format can be set to 12 Hr or 24 Hr, depending on user preference.
+If you select 'Netwrk Time ON' the FLX2 Conference Phone will attempt to derive the date and time from the IP network. - 4.
+Date Time Format leads to a sub menu where the format in which date and time are displayed can be selected.
+The time format can be set to 12 Hr or 24 Hr, format depending on user preference.
 The offered date formats are MM/DD/YY, DD/MM/YY, or YY/MM/DD.
-While highlighting either setting, the "Enter" or "Select" key will change the option.
+While highlighting either setting, the "Enter" or "Select" key will change the different settings. - 5.
+Time Zone allows the user to choose what the GMT offset at their location is. - 6.
+Daylight Savings Time can be set ON or OFF.
+The rules when daylight savings time starts and ends have to be specified in the web interface.

-Bluetooth, Audio, System Info
+Bluetooth, Audio

-The menu entries for Bluetooth, Audio, and System Info in the setup menu will open the top level menus of the same name described earlier in this documentation.
+The menu entries for Bluetooth and Audio in the setup menu will open the top level menus of the same name described earlier in this documentation.